Tell us a bit about yourself. What do you do? Where have you been spending lock down?

 I spent the first lockdown in London.
 From a work point of view, it’s not been too different.
 I work from home anyway, so it gave me time to develop the Hey Sunday programme and to co-create two online festivals for the South London Arts Lab and start work on the magazine.
 From a personal point of view, lockdown has been difficult.
 My parents both contracted Covid.
 They are both in their late 80’s and both miraculously survived it and I cannot express how grateful I am to NHS and care home staff for their selflessness and compassion.

 What’s something you’ve learned about yourself (or the world) over the last few months?

 Myself: giving up booze a year ago was a pretty good idea.

 World: I thought that Covid might be the cataclysmic event that might bring back the world from the abyss of division, inequality, hatred and climate destruction.
 I think I was wrong.
 Governments and institutions show no real desire to change and build a better world.
 I’m supporting movements called “#democratizingwork” started in Europe by several women scholars and “Socialstructing”, a concept coined by Marina Gorbis of the Institute For The Future.

 What have you missed most about the House?
 What do you look forward to getting back to?

 I’ve missed the warmth when I walk through the door, the smiles and welcome of staff and members.
 Oh, and the events of course.
 Going back as a non-boozer will be tumultuous!

 If you could have a drink with one person (real or imaginary) at our bar, who would it be?

-Want to be featured member?
+Want to be featured on Meet the Members?
 Let us know!